samjferrett/data_analysis_projects/README.md

 # covid_sql
 Covid data analysis queries using SQL.
-Looking at infection rates, death rates, vaccination rates in different countries, continents and income groups
+Looking at infection rates, death rates, vaccination rates in different countries, continents and income groups.

+SQL projects use:
+  - SELECT, GROUP BY, JOINS, WHERE and CASE statements
+  - CTEs
+  - Temp Tables
+  - CREATE VIEW

 # housing_cleaning_sql
 Cleaning of Nashville housing data using SQL